-All six of EKC Group’s Colleges have been deluged in yellow today as students and staff show their support for World Mental Health Day.
+All six of EKC Group’s Colleges were deluged in yellow as students and staff showed their support for World Mental Health Day.

-Ahead of the actual day – taking place on Sunday – students and staff have been invited to say #HelloYellow and wear something yellow.
+Ahead of the actual day – taking place on Sunday, October 10 – students and staff were invited to say #HelloYellow and wear something yellow.

 Natalie Eagles-Larke, a Learning Support Practitioner from Folkestone College, came up with the idea to get involved.
 She said: “I’m very passionate about mental health in general but especially in young people and children.

 “I saw a Facebook advert for the charity YoungMinds and had the idea of seeing sunshine on the College campus for staff to wear yellow to show support to the students and let them know we are here to talk.

 “Next thing you know it went all over EKC Group's Colleges!”

 With each participant donating £1 to youth mental wellbeing charity YoungMinds, the initiative has been incredibly popular across the Ashford, Broadstairs, Canterbury, Dover, Folkestone and Sheppey campuses.

 At the Group's Folkestone College, Supported Learning students helped put up bunting and sold yellow wristbands to raise even more money for the charity.

 Rhianna Jefford, who studies Level 2 Hairdressing at Dover Technical College, said that an increased focus on mental wellbeing is essential.